anishmss/bioinfo_intro_dlsu/chapters/basic_mol_bio/basic_molecular_bio.md

 > $ {\tt LGVYYHKNNKSWMESEFRVYSSANNCTFEYVSQPFLMDLEGKQGNFKNLREFVFKNIDGYFKIYSKHTPI}$

-Like with RNA, the structure a protein assembles itself into is important to its ability to carry out its function.
+Like RNA, a protein assembles itself into is important to its ability to carry out its function.
 [Here](https://3d.nih.gov/entries/10379/2) for example is the structure of the human insulin monomer, the protein hormone that signals cells to increase glucose uptake.
+Protein structural is so important that part of the [2024 Nobel Prize in Chemistry](https://www.nobelprize.org/prizes/chemistry/2024/press-release/) was given to people working on computational prediction of protein structures.
-Therefore, we could  also consider the structure of proteins, but for this course, we will ignore structural information, and stick to sequence analysis.
+Therefore, we should also consider the structure of proteins, but for this course, we will ignore structural information, and stick to sequence analysis.

 ## Further reading
 - Cell Biology by the Numbers: What is the macromolecular composition of the cell https://book.bionumbers.org/what-is-the-macromolecular-composition-of-the-cell/